 Your mobile device is connected to the wireless network.
-The icon strength.
+The icon shows the network's current signal strength.

 Reduce CPU Power Consumption

 Reduce CPU Power Consumption

 When you are using the IGEL Universal Desktop Converter (UDC2) on a mobile device in battery mode, you might want to reduce power consumption.
 One major power consumer is your CPU.